vchacko/QuickCGI/README.md

 In 2005 I had a fracture on my arm and was taking rest for a month.
 So what to do? engage in some hobby!
 Yep, I loved programming and I created this program as a new flavour of another program I created in Java long back.

 Publishing this in hope that this will be helpfull atleasts to students to have some crazy thoughts.

+Also requests some enthusiasts to create a test for the same :)